St. Lucy & Eye Care through the Ages December 14th

 The practitioner would sit facing the patient and pass a long needle through the cornea to impale the lens.
 “He would then forcibly dislodge the lens — rupturing the zonules — and push it into the vitreous cavity, where it would hopefully float to the bottom of the eye and out of the visual axis.”

-The modern system was established in the 1940s and offers a great solution in 15 minutes surgery.
-Currently, the NHS has been having trouble dealing with all the cases required, and, before COVID-19, there was some talk about cataracts being, in practice, not readily available on the NHS.
-The average waiting time is approximately 10 months, and ranges from 10 weeks to nearly 2 years depending upon your postcode.
+The modern treatment for cataracts was established in the 1940s and offers a great solution in 15 minutes surgery.
+Currently, the NHS has been having trouble dealing with all the cases required, (6% of surgery is for cataract operations).
+Before COVID-19, there was some talk about cataracts being, in practice, not readily available on the NHS.
+The waiting time is supposed to be 18 weeks but, for example, at NHS Chesterfield Royal Hospital the waiting time approaches almost 10 months.
+But waiting times around the country vary from 10 weeks to over a year.

 And thus ends all that I doubt I should ever be able to do with my own eyes in the keeping of my journal, I being not able to do it any longer, having done now so long as to undo my eyes almost every time that I take a pen in my hand; and therefore, whatever comes of it, I must forbear: and therefore resolve from this time forward to have it kept by my people in long-hand.
 I must be consented to sit down no more than is fit for them and all the world to know; or, if they be anything, which cannot be much now my amores are past and my eyes hindering me almost all other pleasures.
 I must endeavour to keep a margin in my book open, to add, here and there, a note in shorthand with my own hand.